 Peace of mind is one of the most compelling reasons to speak with an outsourced provider.
 You’ve got enough responsibilities to monitor for your business without trying to add technologically complex components into the mix.

 Tech evolves every 3-5 years depending on the technology.
-If you’re not refreshing on a schedule around that, you leave gaps in productivity, security, and efficiency.
+If you’re not scheduling a tech refresh with this in mind, you leave gaps in productivity, security, and efficiency.

 Do you know how long your devices sat at the store before you purchased them?
 While the machines are new to your business, they are not new in technology years.
 You may be purchasing a “new” device that’s already a few years old.